 Phillylacrosse.com, Posted 8/5/10

-Phillylacrosse.com wishes to salute the efforts of the coaches of the Philadelphia region.
-Along with Coach of the Year Phyllis Kilgour (Radnor), these girls’ team coaches are honored:
+Phillylacrosse.com salutes the efforts of the boys’ coaches of the Philadelphia region.
+Aside from Coach of the Year Brady McCormick (Upper Merion), these coaches are also honored for their accomplishments in 2010: